-Optimization practices are needed in every product development and even in complete and ready-to-use products.
+Optimization practices are needed in every product development and even in a complete and ready-to-use product.

 The meaning of optimization in this context is changing, adding new or removing existing parts of the product.
 In most cases, this usually means that the entire product development process requires more work and resources.

 The product optimization practices in the context of the BVOP are:

 - Pre-release optimization practices